box/box-developer-changelog/content/2025/12-29-ChatGPT-for-Box-MCP-server-released.md

 release_source_url: ""
 ---

 # ChatGPT for remote Box MCP server released

-We’ve added the ability to [integrate ChatGPT with the Remote Box MCP Server][gpt-remote-box-mcp].
+We've added the ability to [integrate ChatGPT with the remote Box MCP server][gpt-remote-box-mcp].
 This allows ChatGPT to securely access Box content through a custom Model Context Protocol (MCP) connector using OAuth and the MCP.

 ## Where to get support